martes, 28 de agosto de 2001

 y un papel que en tu mano desdoblado quedó.

-You watched us arrive as a statue in the square
+You watched us arrive like a statue in the square,

-and I felt that your mouth on my skin perched
+and I felt your mouth upon my skin,

-with the same anxiety of the lover who hugs
+with the same urgency of the lover who embraces

-While I take refuge in the thirst of my beloved
+While I took refuge in the thirst of my beloved,

 (Pintura del artista español